 607.2.2 Hazardous exhaust ducts.
-Fire dampers for hazardous exhaust duct systems shall comply with Section 510.
+Fire dampers for hazardous exhaust duct systems shall comply with Section 510

 [BF] 607.3 Damper testing, ratings and actuation.
-Damper testing, ratings and actuation shall be in accordance with Sections 607.3.1 through 607.3.3.
+Damper testing, ratings and actuation shall be in accordance with Sections 607.3.1 through 607.3.3.5.

 [BF] 607.3.1 Damper testing.
 Dampers shall be listed and labeled in accordance with the standards in this section.
 Fire dampers shall comply with the requirements of UL 555.
-Only fire dampers and ceiling radiation dampers labeled for use in dynamic systems shall be installed in heating, ventilating and air-conditioning systems designed to operate with fans on during a fire.
+Only fire dampers labeled for use in dynamic systems shall be installed in heating, ventilating and air-conditioning systems designed to operate with fans on during a fire.
 Smoke dampers shall comply with the requirements of UL 555S.
 Combination fire/smoke dampers shall comply with the requirements of both UL 555 and UL 555S.
-Ceiling radiation dampers shall comply with the requirements of UL 555C or shall be tested as part of a fire-resistance-rated floor/ceiling or roof/ceiling assembly in accordance with ASTM E 119 or UL 263.
+Ceiling radiation dampers shall comply with the requirements of UL 555C or shall be tested as part of a fire-resistance-rated floor/ceiling or roof/ceiling assembly in accordance with ASTM E119 or UL 263.
+Only ceiling radiation dampers labeled for use in dynamic systems shall be installed in heating, ventilation and air-conditioning systems designed to operate with fans on during a fire.
 Corridor dampers shall comply with requirements of both UL 555 and UL 555S.
 Corridor dampers shall demonstrate acceptable closure performance when subjected to 150 feet per minute (0.76 mps) velocity across the face of the damper using the UL 555 fire exposure test.